 A Letter To Moms With That Kid

-Here is a letter to moms with that kid.
-Because I have “that kid” and if you know, you know.
+Here is a personal letter to moms with that kid (because, my dear friend, have “that kid” too):

 Dear Mom of That Kid,